 David is a separately branded creative satellite of the Ogilvy Group within WPP, and has established a reputation for unexpectedly bold, often quite edgy work.
 It has enjoyed significant success at awards festivals, picking up Grand Prix at two successive Cannes Lions festivals in 206 and 2017.
 Ogilvy & Mather first established David - named in honour of network founder David Ogilvy - as a satellite unit in India in the early 2000s, but that business was eventually absorbed into what was left of the Bates Asia network in 2007.
 The brand was resurrected in 2011 in Brazil and Argentina to mark the 100th anniversary of David Ogilvy's birth, under Brazilian executives Fernando Musa (also now CEO of Ogilvy Brazil) and Anselmo Ramos, and Argentinian Gaston Bigio (the network's Latin America creative chief).
-Ramos transferred to the US in 2014 to launch a third outpost in Miami, which has become lead agency on Burger King's US account.
+Ramos transferred to the US in 2014 to launch a third outpost in Miami, which became lead agency on Burger King's US account.
+He and Bigio left David at the end of 2017 to launch their own agency, Gut.
+Musa remains as chairman of David.
 Adbrands does not currently profile this company but subscribers may access account assignments and contact information.
 The searchable account assignments database is available to full subscribers to Adbrands.net premium services.
 Click here to access Adbrands account assignments (subscribers only); or see here for information on how to subscribe.

 Capsule checked 22nd June 2017